WEICHENGIT/Sentiment-Analysis-PRIM/README.md

-# Generating Reviews and Discovering Sentiment
+# Sentiment Analysis

+## 1 Polarity detection by mLSTM and logistic regression

-Code for [Learning to Generate Reviews and Discovering Sentiment](https://arxiv.org/abs/1704.01444) (Alec Radford, Rafal Jozefowicz, Ilya Sutskever).
+Code provided by [Learning to Generate Reviews and Discovering Sentiment](https://arxiv.org/abs/1704.01444) (Alec Radford, Rafal Jozefowicz, Ilya Sutskever).

-Right now the code supports using the language model as a feature extractor.
+The code supports using the language model as a feature extractor based on a well trained model.

 ```
 from encoder import Model